About This Unit

 Members of the Australian Imperial Force who served on Gallipoli or the Islands of Lemnos, Imbros and Tenedos, or who have served on transports or hospital ships at or off Gallipoli or the Islands above-named, or in AIF lines of communication Units in Egypt will be entitled to wear over their Unit “Colour Patches” on both sleeves of their Service Dress Jacket and Greatcoat the letter “A” as an indication that the wearer had taken part in the Gallipoli operations. - Military Order 20 of 1918

 In 1916, as part of the 4th Australian Division, the 16th Battalion served on the Western Front in all of the major campaigns.
-Most notably it was engaged in some of the heaviest fighting of the war near Dernancourt in April 1918.
+Most notably it was engaged in some of the heaviest fighting of the war in the successful defence against the German drive on Amiens near Dernancourt in March / April 1918.
 The Battalion continued operations until late September 1918.

 We would particularly like to encourage individual historians researchers or members of unit associations to contribute to the development of a more detailed history and photographs pertaining to this unit and its members.